 The phrase, 100-year storm, comes up when referring to the Great Hurricane of 1938 but according to the National Weather Service the incidence of major hurricanes striking the northeast is more frequent than that.
 The weather service is concerned that many people who have experienced smaller hurricanes in New England such as Hurricane Bob in 1991, Hurricane Gloria in 1985 and Super Storm Sandy in 2012 think they know how to handle the next big one.
 That perception is warped according to Glenn Field, Warning Coordination Meteorologist for the National Weather Service.

-This summer, the Watch Hill Conservancy invited Mr. Field to give a presentation to help people realize what a real hurricane capable of.
+Last summer, the Watch Hill Conservancy invited Mr. Field to give a presentation to help people realize what a real hurricane capable of.
 The large turnout for the presentation indicated people in this area are concerned, as well they should be.
 The last major hurricane to hit our area was Hurricane Carol in 1954.
 That’s 64 years ago but the average time span between major hurricanes in our area is not 100 years but 33 years.
 That means we are way overdue for another big one.

 The strength of a hurricane is measured on the Saffir-Simpson Hurricane Wind Scale.
 The scale uses categories numbered one to five based on a hurricane’s sustained wind speed, five being the highest.
 Hurricanes reaching category three with winds from 111 to 129 miles per hour are considered major hurricanes because of their potential for significant loss of life and damage.
 The Hurricane of ‘38 was a strong category three and had a sustained wind speed of 121 miles per hour with gusts up to 181.